intTone13/Active-Directory-Lab/README.md

 ![Screenshot (33)](https://github.com/user-attachments/assets/cc51971d-09bb-42bb-a0c9-a544ba209f93)

 This will store information about the users and computers, verify their credentials, and define their access rights
-- After installing the AD DS role, create the domain mydomain.com
+- After installing the AD DS role, I created the domain mydomain.com

 # Create dedicated Domain Admin account